Magnet Fishing For Beginners

 What is Magnet Fishing?

-Magnet fishing is a form of treasure hunting, using a powerful magnet attached to a rope you retrieve metal items from bodies of water, usually riverbeds.
+Magnet fishing is a form of treasure hunting, whereby using a powerful neodymium magnet attached to a rope you retrieve metallic items from bodies of water, such as rivers and lakes.

 Over the past 2 years, the hobby of magnet fishing has become increasingly popular and received both good and bad press.

-It is believed that magnet fishing was born when boaters would use magnets to try and recover lost keys from the water and has been adapted since then.
+It is believed that the hobby was born when boaters would use magnets to try and recover lost keys from the water and has been adapted since then.

-Rugby player, James Haskell, is a keen magnet fisherman and I believe responsible for the increasing popularity of the hobby.
+Rugby player, James Haskell, is a keen magnet fisherman and I believe initially responsible for the increasing popularity of the hobby after featuring in a TV documentary.

 Neodemon – A slang nickname that’s given to a person who partakes in magnet fishing with a neodymium magnet.